phetsims/faradays-electromagnetic-lab/doc/model.md

 # B-Field Producers

-The B-field producers in the simulation are: `BarMagnet`, `Electromagnet`, and `Turbine`.
+The B-field producers in the simulation are: bar magnet, electromagnet, and turbine.

-All magnets can provide the B-field vector at a point of interest, relative to the magnet’s location.
-In reality, the B- field decreases as a function of the distance cubed (exponent=3).
-But to make things look better in the simulation, we adjust the exponent.
-The compass grid and field meter both uses exponent=3.
+For all magnets, the B-field decreases as a function of the distance cubed.
+So that we can see more of the B-field in the simulation, we have scaled the B-field visualization.
+See `FieldNode.normalizeMagnitude`.
-The `PickupCoil` uses exponent=2.

 ### Bar Magnet
-The `BarMagnet` is based on a dipole magnet.
-It is not feasible to implement a numerical model of a bar magnet's B-field directly, as it relies on double integrals.
+The bar magnet (see `BarMagnet`) is based on a dipole magnet.
+It is not feasible to implement a numerical model of a bar magnet's
+B-field directly, as it relies on double integrals.
 So the bar magnet was modeled in MathCAD as a horizontal cylinder with strength 1G, and MathCAD was used to create 3 grids of discrete, evenly-spaced B-field vectors.
-Those grids are:
+Those grids (see `BarMagnetFieldGrid`) are:
 - internal: field internal to the magnet
 - external-near: field near the magnet
 - external-far: field far from the magnet